-In case of Private Company, the minimum number of shareholders required is 2.
+In the case of a Private Company, the minimum number of shareholders required is 2.
 The ceiling limit prescribed for the number of shareholders is 200.
 In this company, an artificial person such as another company or LLP can also hold shares to be an owner of the company.

-It is prescribed to appoint a nominee to retain the character of perpetual succession in case of OPC.
+It is prescribed to appoint a nominee to retain the character of perpetual succession in the case of OPC.
 As there is only one member of the company, in case of his incapacity or death the nominee will take place of the member.
 The nominee also must be an Indian resident with a stay in India for more than 182 days in the immediately preceding calendar year.
 The appointment of a nominee must be made at the time of One Person Company registration with his written consent.
 The nominee once appointed can be changed at a later stage, if required.

 Number of Directors:

-The minimum number of director required in case OPC is only one, whereas it is 2 for a Private Company.
-In both cases, shareholder himself can hold the directorship at the same time.
+The minimum number of directors required in case OPC is only one, whereas it is 2 for a Private Company.
+In both cases, the shareholder himself can hold the directorship at the same time.
 The maximum number of directors that can be appointed with the ordinary resolution is 15 in both cases.
 The person shall hold the Director Identification Number (DIN) to be appointed as the Director of any company.

 Ownership and Control:

 There are certain business activities prescribed, for which the OPC Company Registration is not permitted.
 Activities such as Non – Banking Financial Activities, investment in securities, etc. cannot be carried on by any OPC as an organisation.
-A Private Company may indulge in such activities subject to prior approval of concerned regulatory.
+A Private Company may indulge in such activities subject to prior approval of the concerned regulations.

-Investment by foreign national:
+Investment by foreign nationals:

-The concept of OPC is not recognised under the IT Act and hence such companies will be put in the same category as other companies for taxation purpose.
+The concept of OPC is not recognised under the IT Act and hence such companies will be put in the same category as other companies for taxation purposes.
 Private companies have been placed under the tax bracket of 30% on total income excluding cess and surcharges.
 However, the small companies are covered under the tax bracket of 25% on total income.

 Audit & Annual Compliance:

-OPC enjoys many exemptions compared to a Private Limited Company in form of requirement for AGM, Board Meeting and more.
+OPC enjoys many exemptions compared to a Private Limited Company in form of requirements for AGM, Board Meeting and more.
 As there is only one member and the director, it does not require holding the meetings like a private company.
-Where the Private Company itself enjoys many exemptions, OPC is more privileged for same.
+Where the Private Company itself enjoys many exemptions, OPC is more privileged for the same.

 Conversion of OPC:

-There is a limitation to the expansion of business in case of One Person Company.
-If the paid-up capital of the company exceeds INR 50 Lakh or the average turnover exceeds INR 2 Crore, OPC shall convert itself into Private or a Public Company.
+There is a limitation to the expansion of business in the case of One Person Company.
+If the paid-up capital of the company exceeds INR 50 Lakh or the average turnover exceeds INR 2 Crore, OPC shall convert itself into a Private or a Public Company.
 Therefore, this is the ceiling limit provided to operate under the OPC.
-In case of Private Company, no restrictions or limitations are provided.
+In the case of a Private Company, no restrictions or limitations are provided.